Grief and loss

 There are many experiences in life that may cause you grief.
 For example:

-- the death of a family member or friend (bereavement)
+- the death of a family member, friend or pet;

-- the death of a colleague or peer (bereavement)
+- the death of a colleague or peer;

-The feelings of grief can include sadness, anger, guilt, regret, relief, amongst others.
-You may be confused and your thoughts disorganised as you adjust to the change and loss.
+Grief can cause feelings of sadness, anger, guilt, regret, and relief, amongst others.
+You may be confused, and your thoughts may be disorganised as you adjust to the change and loss.
 Studying at this time can be very difficult.

 The process of grieving is a very individual experience.
 There is no right or wrong way to grieve, and in fact there are different styles of grieving.

-When you are grieving it can be helpful to talk about how you feel and what you think with a trusted other.
-Talking may help you deal with the loss, help with feelings of isolation, and has the potential for others to show they care, and support you.
+When you are grieving it can be helpful to talk about how you feel and what you think with someone you trust.
+Talking may help you deal with the loss, help with feelings of isolation, and has the potential for others to show they care and support you.
 If you do not have family or friends around to talk to, or don't want to talk to them about your loss, talking to a counsellor can be really useful.

-Apply for extensions to give you the extra time needed to complete your work.
-Attend classes as much as possible to ensure you don't miss anything new.
+If you are experiencing grief, your ability to study can be affected.
+This is where applying for extensions to give you the extra time needed to complete your work is a valid option to consider.
+Get to your classes as much as possible to ensure you don’t miss anything new.
 Have readings close by so that you can study when you feel able to.

-If whilst you are grieving you speak with one of Deakin's counsellors, they are in a position to support your applications.
-If you consider that your study has been affected, you are eligible to seek Special Consideration.
+If you speak with one of Deakin's counsellors, they are able to support your applications for extensions.
+If you consider that your study has been affected, you are eligible to seek special consideration.

 - Be aware that grief will come and go.
 Grief is a normal human response to loss.